yanghui1228/alac-utils/README.md

 	Converts ape+cue, wv+cue, flac+cue, flac, wav to ALAC (.m4a) files.

-	This utility is only tested on MacOS Mojave so be careful when running in the other platform
+	This utility is only tested on MacOS Mojave so it may not work in the other platform, but it should be safe to try as it won't delete any of your files.

 #### Dependencies:
-	Install the following packages: `ffmpeg flac shntool cuetools`
+	This project is dependent on packages: `ffmpeg flac shntool cuetools`.
+	Use 'brew list' to check your installed packages.
+	Use 'brew install ffmpeg flac shntool cuetools' to install

 #### Usage:

-	copy 'mkalac' to your Mac's /usr/local⁩/⁨bin/ folder⁩ Then below should work -
+	Copy 'mkalac' to your Mac's /usr/local⁩/⁨bin/ folder⁩ Then below should work -

 	mkalac  <cuefile>                     # with auto encoding